What Is Latency in Online Music Collaboration (and How to Reduce It)

 - directional cues

-These help with timing, separation, and interaction.
+These help with timing, clarity, and interaction.

-How spatial audio improves online collaboration
+How spatial audio improves real-time collaboration

 Spatial audio restores a sense of space in online sessions.